MakeSchool-Tutorials/Habitual-Swift4/P00-Getting-Started/content.md

 the launch screen.
 The last step is to set the `rootViewController` of the *window* to the controller that you intialized, and then set the *window* to be visible using `makeKeyAndVisible()`.

-Go ahead and run your project now and make sure that when it loads up you see the greeb screen.
+Go ahead and run your project now and make sure that when it loads up you see the green screen.
 If you are seeing nothing but a black screen, make sure that you check your code and the settings one more time to make sure that they match.
 If you are seeing the green screen you are ready to move on to the next section!